 Banks have gained a dreadful reputation over the past decade.
 The reality is we need them, so it's worth knowing what they offer and how they operate.
 Essentially, banks are the middlemen between savers and borrowers.
-At a basic level: - savers deposit their capital, in return for interest from the bank - borrowers pay the bank interest to use this capital in the form of loans, overdrafts and mortgages.
+At a basic level: - savers deposit their capital, in return for interest from the bank. - borrowers pay the bank interest to use this capital in the form of loans, overdrafts and mortgages.

 ^{} This is an example of how banks normally operate.
 Current interest rates are at a historic low which is temporarily distorting the traditional banking model.
-Using other people's money Democrating have may also described as a six seet.
+Using other people's money

 Borrowing: how much does it cost; how much can you get?
 It pays to shop around when borrowing money, but there are some general rules that you should be aware of.
 Borrowers A low APR